bytebase/bytebase.com-old/content/blog/1-12-1-new-features.md

 ## Google Cloud Spanner

-Then there is the support for Google Cloud Spanner.
-It's worth mentioning that Bytebase be is the only database change management tool on the market that supports Spanner.
+We also extend our database engine support to include Google Cloud Spanner.
+AFAIK, Bytebase is the only database change management tool on the market that supports Spanner.

 ![gcp](/static/blog/1-12-1-new-features/gcp.webp)